 Orphaned and Injured Animals

 If the bird is a fledgling (with a full coat of feathers and is mobile), the best thing to do is place it gently into some form of cover, like a bush, so it won’t be out in the open for predators to find.
 Fledglings are still learning to walk and fly and may be cared for by their parents on the ground for a few days.
 You can monitor the fledgling and it if is not being fed by a parent, contact a local Wildlife Rehabilitator (see resources below).

 1) Keep your cats indoors.
-It is estimated that the median number of birds killed by cats annually is 2.4 billion.
+It is estimated that the average number of birds killed by cats annually is 2.4 billion.
 That number may represent more deaths than those caused by all other human-related bird deaths combined!
 If you have a cat, please keep it indoors – you can save many birds that way!

 2) Safeguard your windows for birds.
 Millions (possibly billions) of birds are killed each year in window collisions.
 By safeguarding your windows, you can save many birds!
 Check out Keeping Birds Safe Around Windows for ways to help prevent bird window collisions.

 3)Support your local nature centers and save native habitat.
 This is more of an indirect approach.
 By saving natural habitat in which birds are adapted to live, you can greatly increase the survival of the species.
 Donate time or money to your local Wildlife Rehabilitator, nature conservation groups, and wildlife refuges.
 Plant native trees and shrubs in your yard.
 Raise awareness in your neighborhood, school, or workplace about birds and other wildlife.
 When you care about something, you want to protect it.

 - Contact a Texas Game Warden

 - Gladys Porter Zoo 500 E. Ringgold St., Brownsville, TX 78520 (956) 546-7187